nvim-telekasten/telekasten.nvim/README.md

 hi tkBrackets ctermfg=gray guifg=gray
 ```

+**NOTE**: Users configuring the following highlight groups prior to 09/2023, be aware they are deprecated:
+- `tkHighlightedAliasLink`: this syntax group is now covered by `tkHighlight`
+- `tkLinkBody`: this syntax group is renamed to `tkAliasedLink`
+- `tkAliasedLink`: this group used to cover the whole link, it is now equivalent to the former `tkLinkBody`
+- `tkLinkAlias`: this rule is deprecated

 ### Mappings

 The real power of Telekasten lays in defining sensible mappings to make your